 Cristina Luisa White is an author and artist who writes plays and poetry, fiction, essays, and memoir.
 Her most recent work, Sex and Soul: A Memoir of Salvation is about the quest to reconcile body and soul.
 In this intimate look at the author’s struggle between the dictates of a Catholic upbringing and the call to be true to her own sense of self, she gives the reader a frank and often funny account of how one woman’s road to damnation became her sole path to salvation.
 Print and eBook editions of Sex and Soul are available at Amazon and Barnes & Noble; the print edition can be ordered through your local bookstore.

 Cristina’s essays, poems, and fiction have appeared in several publications, including Orion Magazine, VoiceCatcher, and Gay Flash Fiction.
-She appeared in and contributed original material to the play Coming Out at On the Fringe in Los Angeles, and two of her ten-minute plays have been staged in Oregon: Annalee’s Bench by Red Octopus Theatre in Newport and Weather Guy at the Majestic in Corvallis.
+She appeared in and contributed original material to the play Coming Out at On the Fringe in Los Angeles, and two of her short plays have been staged in Oregon: Annalee’s Bench by Red Octopus Theatre in Newport and Weather Guy at the Majestic in Corvallis.
 Weather Guy and the re-named Park Bench also received full productions as part of Love in Unexpected Places at the Majestic.
 She has written and directed two short films, Disappearing Act (adapted from A Puff of Orange Smoke by Lael Littke) and Tallulah, both produced by independent companies in Northern California.
 Her first book was The Healing Environment (authored as Cristina Ismael), a pioneering work in the field of healing design.